ellucian-developer/experience-intelligent-processes-grade-change/developer-guide.md

 ##### JSON Body

-The following JSON body is what we'll be submitting to Maestro Workflow API ie, `workflow-instances` API.
-We have to configure the below mentioned API keys on Maestro Start section.
+The following JSON body is what we'll be submitting to Intelligent Processes Workflow API ie, `workflow-instances` API.
+We have to configure the below mentioned API keys on Intelligent Processes Start section.

 ```JSON
     {